I'm a Type 1 Diabetic since 2002 and for many years, I followed the recommended diet plan from my doctors.

 I found that way in early 2014 but I didn't want to believe it.

 I read Dr. Bernstein's Diabetes Solution and while it made sense to me, it seemed drastic and restrictive.
 I was not ready for it.
-I thought I couldn't do it.
-I kept thinking about the book but I didn't want to have to limit myself.
+I didn't think I couldn't do it.
+I kept thinking about the book and how I should try, but I didn't want to limit myself.

 After dabbling with Paleo eating and the Whole30 program (which I completed twice in a year), I re-read Dr. Bernstein's book and in January 2015, I knew that I had to try it.